Chapter 11

 An Image for a 3D Sculpting and 3D Texturing Tool

 Blender’s kind of the wildcard here, but in the best way.
 It’s totally free, open-source, and somehow just keeps getting better.
-You get everything: modeling, sculpting, and powerful render engines like Cycles and Eevee.
+It includes tools for modeling, sculpting, and powerful render engines like Cycles and Eevee.
 The community’s a giant part of why Blender’s become a real contender, not just for indie artists, but for big studios who want to save money without giving up quality.

 Cinema 4D